TheNariel/GGP_RU_Project/README.md

     main: usable main class for runing state machine wihout kiosk.

     gamer: package for gamer.
+        trialGamer.java : main implementation of random Legal Gamer. (choose this one in kiosk etc. )

     statemachine: implementation of propNet state machine.